 History Department: Find documents and histories about your pioneer ancestors.
 Please come in before 3 pm to allow for ample time to do your research.
 The History Department is not open Saturday or Sundays.

 - Hours: Monday - Friday 9 am to 4 pm; Wednesday 9 am to 8 pm

-- Hours: generally open Monday, Tuesday and Thursday 9:30 am to 4 pm, Wednesday 5 pm to 8 pm
+- Hours: generally open Monday 9 am to 4 pm and Wednesday 9 am to 4 pm

 - Please note!
-From 18 September to 19 October, the "regular staff" in the photo department will be absent so access to the photo department will be limited.
-Thursday mornings and Wednesday evenings will generally be staffed as usual, but Mondays and Tuesdays will be staffed sporadically.
 It is always best to call ahead or email to see if someone will be here.
 As always, patrons can place orders using the Photo Index online or in the museum.
 Please note that payment must be made prior to receiving an order.
 Photo orders will be filled as quickly as limited staffing can handle.
 All orders received during this period will be completed by the end of October, if not before.